-The original Vegemite\ concentrated yeast extract recipe devised by Dr Cyril Callister in 1923 remains virtually unchanged.
-Vegemite\ is rich in protein and minerals and a rich source of Vitamin B. B complex vitamins in Vegemite\ are essential in the body's use of carbohydrates.
+The original Vegemite concentrated yeast extract recipe devised by Dr Cyril Callister in 1923 remains virtually unchanged.
+Vegemite is rich in protein and minerals and a rich source of Vitamin B. B complex vitamins in Vegemite are essential to the body's use of carbohydrates.